Ray Lewis: Murder trial

-Oakley and Sweeting were acquitted of the charges in June 2000.
-No other suspects have ever been arrested for the incident.
+Outcome

+Oakley and Sweeting maintained that they had acted in self-defense, and after five hours of deliberation, the jury acquitted them of all charges in June 2000.
 The following year, Lewis was named Super Bowl XXXV MVP.
 However, the signature phrase "I'm going to Disney World!" was given instead to quarterback Trent Dilfer.

 On April 29, 2004, Lewis reached an out-of-court settlement with four-year-old India Lollar, born months after the death of her father Richard, pre-empting a scheduled civil proceeding.
 Lewis also reached an undisclosed settlement with Baker's family.

 During a taped pre-game interview with Shannon Sharpe that aired on CBS before Super Bowl XLVII, Sharpe told Lewis that the families of the slain men find it difficult to see Lewis idolized by millions of fans, believing he knows more about the killings than he shared, and asked what he had to say to those families.
 Lewis responded, "God has never made a mistake.
 That's just who He is, you see....
 To the family, if you knew, if you really knew the way God works, He don't use people who commits anything like that for His glory."

 The Ravens' crisis management around Lewis's murder trial was revisited by former head coach Brian Billick, by then a media analyst, after the 2013 arrest of Aaron Hernandez and his swift release by the New England Patriots.